 As is the case with many pioneers, Ms. Buckles’ idea was met with resistance, but her contribution was important in insisting that there was something more serious and lasting than “just games” in text adventures, and to place them in the history of Western literary forms.
 It seems that at one point she had thrown out her copy of the dissertation, and it appears to be known more by reputation than people actually having read it.
 Interestingly, I only got my hands on a copy of Ms. Buckles’ work after I had already written this article, and was pleasantly surprised to see that we had thought along similar lines on some key ideas.
 There was some direct overlap in our thinking about the benefits of text adventures, as I listed above in my 7 points.
 Clearly, these are aspects people should be considering.

 After reading her dissertation, I reached out to Ms. Buckles, and asked if I could share the PDF copy I had dug out of the archives at a local university.
 She was tickled at the fact that people continue to show interest in it, and was so kind as to grant me permission to share it.
-You can find it in the Resources section below.
+You can find it in the Resources section on my companion post: Text Adventures: Download and Play Classic Interactive Fiction.

-On this topic of text adventures as literature, Infocom’s games (I keep mentioning them, and promise to explain them soon) represent the high-water mark, and make the most clear case for the text adventure being a serious artform (even when it’s funny).
+On this topic of text adventures as literature, Infocom’s games represent the high-water mark, and make the most clear case for the text adventure being a serious artform (even when it’s funny).
 One oft-cited example of how their work transcended the standard game tropes of the time to exist on a whole new plane, is the climactic scene in 1983’s Planetfall, which many note as emotionally moving.
 I’m being intentionally vague, so as not to ruin it.
 Don’t Google it, just play the game and see for yourself.
+You can download Infocom’s games from my companion post about playing text adventures.

 Spend some time playing well-made text adventures, and you’ll see why, for all of their seeming simplicity, they can be much more than you’d think at first introduction, much like a good book.
 It’s no wonder some prefer the term Interactive Fiction.